-Not only does air conditioning make you comfortable, it’s also vital to your health through the extreme temperatures of summer.
-As a result, when the cool air quits blowing or your AC won’t start up at all, you’re not able to shop around for more than a couple days.
+Not only does your AC system help you to stay comfortable, it’s also vital to your health through the extreme temperatures of summer.
+As a result, when the cool air stops blowing or your AC won’t turn on at all, you’re not able to shop around for more than a couple days.

-When your AC goes out in the middle of the summer, you may not have time to call around for competing quotes or research what you can expect to pay.
-Not having an idea how much you can expect to pay when the air conditioning service technician knocks on your door can be intimidating, so we’re here with several price ranges on some standard services so you won’t be surprised when Comfortech Service Experts comes to get you cooling again.
+When your AC goes out in the middle of the summer, you may not have time to call around for competing quotes or research average costs.
+Not having an idea how much it may cost when the AC service technician knocks on your door can be intimidating, so we’re here to provide several price ranges on some basic services so you won’t be surprised when Comfortech Service Experts comes to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - AC Fan Motor Replacement: $500 - $1200

 Depending on where the leak is, whether or not there needs to be a leak test, and what exactly requires repair, a typical refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
 If you’re feeling uneasy, always ask your AC repair technician to walk you through his or her process and go over their findings.

 Sometimes the issue may be beyond the air conditioner itself and the circuit board may be in need of replacing.
 Depending on the make and model of you’re A/C system, a new circuit board for your equipment could cost anywhere from $450 to $1300.